Denloob/writeups/2024-05-26-l3akctf/bbsqli/README.md

 **Flag:** L3ak{__V3RY_B4S1C_SQLI}

 > _**PS:**_ After the CTF I realized that we don't actually need a comment, as the content of `LIKE` already contains a string.
-So this would also work: `" UNION SELECT users.username, flags.flag AS email, users.password FROM users JOIN flags ON flags.id = 1 WHERE users.username LIKE '%findme%' --`
+So this would also work: `" UNION SELECT users.username, flags.flag, users.password FROM users JOIN flags ON flags.id = 1 WHERE users.username LIKE '%findme%' --`